dsyer/js-modules/README.md

 A module system is a tool for encapsulating library code into self-contained chunks that explicitly and deliberately export their public API.
 JavaScript has had a few different module systems over the years, but things seem to have settled down a bit, and while some of the older attempts are sometimes still seen, there are 3 main options to consider if you are writing a JavaScript library.

-1. The newest and shiniest module system is the standard one that is part of the language now: ECMAScript Modules, sometimes referred to as ESM, or ES6.
+1. The newest and shiniest module system is the standard one that is part of the language now: [ECMAScript Modules](https://nodejs.org/api/esm.html), sometimes referred to as ESM, or ES6.
 It is supported by all modern browsers and recent versions of Node.js.
-2. Before ES6 existed a lot of effort went into CommonJS.
+2. Before ES6 existed a lot of effort went into [CommonJS](https://nodejs.org/api/modules.html).
 It was *the* module system for Node.js for some time, and nearly all JavaScript libraries support it now.
 It is not supported natively in the browser.
 3. The last option which is worth considering is "no module system".
-It might upset the purists often works pretty well in the browser, and a lot of libraries that are aimed at the browser ship this way.
+It might upset the purists but often works pretty well in the browser, and a lot of libraries ship this way.

 We are going to look at a simple example of each of those options, just to see how they work, and then we are going to change the focus to a specific challenge of supporting all 3 in the same library.
-To make it more interesting the example for that exercise will have an asynchronous initializer - some work that has to be done before the library API works, but has to be done asynchronously (e.g. by loading some data from a file or remote endpoint).
+To make it more interesting the example for that exercise it will have an asynchronous initializer - some work that has to be done before the library API works, but has to be done asynchronously (e.g. by loading some data from a file or remote endpoint).
+This will lead to some additional unpleasantness and compromise.

 - [JavaScript Modules](#javascript-modules)
 	- [Simple ES6 Example](#simple-es6-example)